Our vets.

 Ashley Barton

-DVM, CVA, DACVAA, CVTP, CIVCA, CCRPCertified in Veterinary Acupuncture
+DVM, DACVAA, CVA, CCRPCertified in Veterinary Acupuncture

 Dr. Ashley Barton specializes in high-risk anesthesia for patients that need extra care and supervision during surgery due to conditions such as heart disease, respiratory disease, metabolic and endocrine disorders or previous trouble under anesthesia.